Course Of Study Catalog 2025-2026

 This course is a full-year course in which students take the following three classes for one trimester each.

-• PERSONAL FINANCE: This trimester course is for students who would like to gain skills necessary to take care of themselves financially and gain understanding of how they can begin to build their empire of wealth.
+- PERSONAL FINANCE: This trimester course is for students who would like to gain skills necessary to take care of themselves financially and gain understanding of how they can navigate their personal finances successfully.

 MATH LAB: (Grade 7/8)